 But 63 percent say that a business has never responded to their review.

-BrandMentions offers you the possibility of replying to a review as soon as you get one.
+BrandMentions is a business intelligence app that offers you the possibility of replying to a review as soon as you get one.
 You can create a review alert, so no need to log in within the app.